 - Gatling Good: The Point D Vulcan Minigun and Machine gun turret.
-What they don't make up for in damage, they make up in sheer firing rate.
+What they lack in damage output, they make up for with sheer firing rate.

-- Glass Cannon: The Berserker, a Mech that can dish out plenty of damage and is lightning fast, but will die to sustained fire from anything heavier.
+- The Berserker, a Mech that can dish out plenty of damage and is lightning fast, but will die to sustained fire from anything heavier.

 - The Sharpshooter.
 It has long range, high damage weapons.
 However its guns are less accurate when unscoped, especially the Sabot rifle, which means it's incredibly exposed in close quarters combat.

 - The Raider is something of a glass cannon by Medium standards.
 It's fast and can do a lot of damage very quickly, but has low health for a B-Class mech.